jaak-peterson/autoware_mini_practice/practice_2/README.md

 ##### Validation
 * As a reminder lets run first all the nodes manually
 * In terminal 1: `roscore`
 * In terminal 2: `rosbag play --clock ride_14_minimal.bag` - need to be in the same folder where the rosbag is or enter it with the relative path.
-Bag files are under `common` package `/data/bags`.
+Bag files are under `common` package directory `data/bags`.
 * In terminal 3: run the localizer node (`python localizer.py`) and see if the coordinates printed out are roughly similar to the following:

 ```